It’s The Crypto Drainers Rave! – This is How To Protect Your Wallets

 Most times, it contains a lower listing price or even zero.

-Once the user signs the listing, their NFTs will be transferred using that listing signature signed.
+Once the user marks the listing, their NFTs will be transferred using that listing signature.

-The table contains some targeted brands and the phishing sites that have been created
+The table includes some targeted brands and the phishing sites that have been created

 Target BrandPhishing Sites